 - 1. A fully completed graduate application form. - An official academic transcript showing that a baccalaureate degree has in fact been awarded to the applicant. - 3.
 Three (3) letters of recommendation. - 4.
-A personal statement of goals relative to the graduate field of study. - A minimum score on the TOEFL Exam as required by the Division of Graduate Studies at Norfolk State University (international students only).
+A personal statement of goals relative to the graduate field of study. - A minimum score on the TOEFL Exam as required by the Gradate School at Norfolk State University (international students only).